beere-lang/beere/README.md

-# Lurje Programming Language
+# Bare Programming Language
-Lurje is a compiled programming language designed with a more modern syntax.
-The Lurje compiler is implemented in C and generates assembly code.
+Bare is a compiled programming language designed with a more modern syntax.
+The Bare compiler is implemented in C and generates assembly code.

 ## 🚀 Features
 Modern syntax inspired by classic and modern languages